 Holy crap, someone has been inside — and probably stepped on your faucet while wriggling through the window, then made it look like nothing was broken.
 Again, no valuables are missing, but this time, you do call the police.

 The police say they already know about the hermit and hope to have the case quickly solved.
 All summer, at barbecues and campfires, you hear a dozen similar tales.
 Propane tanks, batteries, and books are the constants, but also lost are an outdoor thermometer, a garden hose, a snow shovel, and a case of Heineken beer.
+Such equipment can be bought from a store like this.

 One couple opened their place for the season and discovered that there was no mattress on one of the bunk beds.
 This was baffling.
 You couldn’t push a mattress out any of the cabin’s windows, not even close.
 But the front door, the only door, had been bolted and padlocked for winter.
 The door had been sealed when they’d arrived, the lock untouched; there was no damage anywhere.
 The kitchen window, however, had been jimmied open.
 The only idea that made even a sliver of sense was that the thief came in through the window, pried the pins out of the front door’s hinges, forced the door open from the hinge side, slid the mattress out, put the door back together, then exited through the window.